- Home

 Croatians appreciate when visitors attempt to speak a few words in Croatian, such as "Hvala" (Thank you).

 Croatia is full of hidden gems waiting to be explored.
-Vis Island, less crowded and known for its impressive beaches and WWII history, is a must-visit.
+Vis Island, less crowded and known for its stunning beaches and WWII history, is a must-visit.
 Kopački Rit, a nature park near Osijek, is ideal for bird watching.
 Motovun, a hilltop town in Istria, is famous for its film festival and truffles.

 Samobor, a charming town near Zagreb, is known for its kremšnita (cream cake).
 Lastovo, an untouched island, is perfect for nature lovers and stargazing.
 A recent 2026 update has increased the promotion of sustainable tourism in lesser-known areas.
 Varaždin is known for its baroque architecture and annual Špancirfest.